 One of the major sources of clean renewable energy used today is biofuel.
 Produced from garbage or agricultural by-products from crops such as sugar, corn and soy, it contributes to energy security while reducing carbon emissions.

-Algae to feed cars: Europe's plan
+Algae to fuel cars: Europe's plan

 Several other European companies are trying to increase the proliferation of algae biofuels for the energy sector.